antonfirsov/docs/2019/09-Sep/winforms-designer-preview1/winforms-designer-pr1.md

 # Introducing WinForms Designer Preview 1

 We just released a GA version of .NET Core 3.0 that includes support for Windows Forms and WPF.
-And with that we are happy to announce the first preview version of the Windows Forms Designer for .NET Core projects!
+And along with that release, we're happy to announce the first preview version of the Windows Forms Designer for .NET Core projects!

 <img src="https://devblogs.microsoft.com/dotnet/wp-content/uploads/sites/10/2019/09/winforms-designer-1.png" alt="" width="1015" height="751" class="alignnone size-full wp-image-24785" />